Cleaner boards, more followers, & more blog visitors.

 Just as an example, because some boards will say you can have no repeat posts within a month, no more than 3 per day, etc. You have to know the terms you are signing up and comply in order for that board to be beneficial to you.
 Otherwise, you might as well just start your own!
 It will help you gain followers too.

-- MiloTree –this service can help you with your Pinterest followers too!
+- MiloTree –is a service that can help you grow your Pinterest following directly from your blog.

 Once you finish cleaning up your boards, adding related keywords, and relavent hashtags, you can do your pins too.

 Do the same for each post and make sure you have a great description and hashtags so people can find the pins you have on your board when they are searching for specific categories or terms.